rhdunn/festvox/README.md

     Although there is nothing inheritantly Unix about the scripts, no attempt has yet been made about porting this to other platforms.

-2. Festival and Speech Tools
+2. Festival 1.4.1 and Edinburgh Speech Tools 1.2.1

     This uses speech tools programs and festival itself at various stages in builidng voices as well as (of course) for the final